cdrrazan/relinkly/README.md

 ```

 #### Workspace workaround
 Please see the applicable methods for options available when making requests.
-In case of new link creation, default workspace is selected if workspace isn't mentioned explictly.
+You need to pass the workspace_id in the options as follows in case you want to perform operations other than the default workspace.

-Please pass the workspace_id in the options as follows in case you want to create branded link to another workspace.
+Here's how you can create a link into another workspace.

 ```ruby
 my_domain = api.domains.first